Charley Hughlett: Dallas Cowboys

-Hughlett was signed as an undrafted free agent by the Dallas Cowboys after the 2012 NFL draft on April 30.
-On August 27, 2012, he was waived after not being able to pass stalwart starter L.P.
+Hughlett was signed as an undrafted free agent by the Dallas Cowboys after the 2012 NFL draft on April 30, 2012.
+On August 27, he was waived after not being able to pass stalwart starter L.P.
 Ladouceur on the depth chart.
-On January 7, 2013, he was re-signed.
-On May 29, 2013, he was released.
+On January 7, 2013, Hughlett was re-signed.
+On May 29, he was released by the Cowboys.

-New England Patriots (first stint)
+New England Patriots

-On March 19, 2014, he signed as a free agent with the New England Patriots.
-On May 15, 2014, he was released.
+On March 19, 2014, Hughlett signed as a free agent with the New England Patriots.
+On May 15, he was released by the Patriots.

 Jacksonville Jaguars

-On June 19, 2014, he was signed by the Jacksonville Jaguars.
-On August 24, 2014, he was released.
+On June 19, 2014, Hughlett was signed by the Jacksonville Jaguars.
+On August 24, he was released by Jacksonville.

 New England Patriots (second stint)

-On September 1, 2014, he was signed to the Patriots' practice squad, only to be released two days later.
+On September 1, 2014, Hughlett was signed to the New England Patriots' practice squad, only to be released two days later.

-Cleveland Browns (first stint)
+Cleveland Browns

-On September 30, 2014, he was signed to the Cleveland Browns' practice squad, but was cut a week later.
+On September 30, 2014, Hughlett was signed to the Cleveland Browns' practice squad, but was cut a week later.

 New England Patriots (third stint)

-On November 26, 2014, he was re-signed to the Patriots' practice squad and was released two days later.
+On November 26, 2014, Hughlett was re-signed to the New England Patriots' practice squad; he was released two days later.

 Kansas City Chiefs

-On December 16, 2014, he was signed to the Kansas City Chiefs' practice squad.
+On December 16, 2014, Hughlett was signed to the Kansas City Chiefs' practice squad.